-Our director and primary faciliator is John (Chophel) Bruna.
-John is a counselor, educator, mindfulness and dharma teacher.
+The Way of Compassion was founded by John (Chophel) Bruna.
+John is an author, educator, mindfulness and dharma teacher.
 In 1984 John had an experience that transformed his life and motivated him to live a life of service.
 John has had careers in counseling, primarily as a substance abuse counselor, and in education as a teacher in a low-income, urban high school.
 In 2001 John found his spiritual teacher, Venerable Geshe Tsultim Gyeltsen, and, in 2005, traveled to Gaden Shartse Monastery in India to be ordained as a Buddhist monk in the Tibetan Geluk tradition.
 After more than six years of monastic life, John has returned to life as a layperson.
 Drawing upon his education, training, diverse life experience (not to mention his humor), John has dedicated his life to helping others overcome their personal obstacles and challenges.
 He facilitates a variety of workshops and public talks.